bkeepers/OWNERS/README.md

 # `OWNERS` files

-Knowing who owns a project or piece of code is often tribal knowledge, which makes it difficult to know who to ask for help, feedback, or review. `OWNERS` files specify who is responsible for maintaining a project or specific files in a project, and may be used to notify maintainers of modifications or to enforce review.
+Knowing who owns a project or piece of code is often tribal knowledge, which makes it difficult to know who to ask for help, feedback, or review. `OWNERS` files specify who is responsible for maintaining a project or specific files in a project, and may be used to notify maintainers of modifications or to enforce approval in reviews.

 For example: